English ship Merlin (1652): Construction and specifications

+Commissioned service

-Commissioned ServiceMerlin was commissioned prior to her launch in 1652 under the command of Captain Peter Warren to oversee her completion and final fitting.
+Merlin was commissioned prior to her launch in 1652 under the command of Captain Peter Warren to oversee her completion and final fitting.
 Later in 1652 Captain Warren was replaced by Captain William Vessey.
 She sailed with Robert Blake's Fleet at the Battle of Portland on 18 February 1653.
 After the engagement, Captain George Crapnell took command.
 She participated in the Battle of the Gabbard Sand between 2 and 3 June 1653 as a member of White Squadron, Centre Division.
 This fight was followed by the Battle of Scheveningen on 31 July 1653as a member of White Squadron, Centre Division.
 In 1655 she was under the command of Captain Peter Foot sailing with Robert Blake in the Mediterranean.
 She was at Tunis on 4 April 1655 for the Battle of Porto Farina.
 Captain George Ford was in command between 1656 and 1658 sailing with Robert Blake.

 On 7 May 1660 she was commissioned as HMS Merlin under the command of Captain Edward Grove holding command until 8 December 1662.
 With HRH King Charles II renaming the English Navy as the Royal Navy on the Restoration of the Monarchy in May 1660, all English ships were given the right to bear the letters 'HMS' or 'His Majesty's Ship' before their name.
 Captain Charles Haward took command on 23 March 1665.